-- 3.4.1 Workers do not work under bond, debt or threat and must receive wages directly from the employer. - 3.4.2 Workers are free to leave their employment at any time with reasonable notice. - 3.4.3 Workers are not required to make financial deposits with employers. - 3.4.4 Wages or income from crops and work done are not withheld beyond the legal and agreed payment conditions. - 3.4.5 Farmers do not retain the original identity documents of any worker. - 3.4.6 The farmer does not employ prison or compulsory labor.
+- 3.4.1 Workers do not work under bond, debt or threat and must receive wages directly from the employer. - 3.4.2 Workers are free to leave their employment at any time with reasonable notice, without threat or penalty. - 3.4.3 Workers are not required to make financial deposits with farmers, labor contractors, or any other third party, at the time of their recruitment or at any point during their employment, and shall not be charged recruitment fees or other related fees for their employment by labor contractors. - 3.4.4 Wages or income from crops and work done are not withheld beyond the legal and agreed payment conditions. - 3.4.5 Farmers do not retain the original identity documents of any worker.
+Where farmers are legally required to hold documents, they shall provide secure storage, protected from unauthorized access, and ensure workers have access to their original identity documents upon end of employment.